PostHog/posthog.com/contents/handbook/growth/sales/expansion-and-retention.md

 - Offer to optimize their usage/reduce their billing - if they are pointlessly tracking a bunch of junk, tell them!
 Otherwise they'll just find out themselves and churn anyway.
 - Tell them about new or upcoming features or products that they may not be aware of which you know could be a great fit for them (and let them try them out for free).
 - Use multiple channels - email is usually the worst way to reach our ICP.
 Slack, in-app Surveys or even Telegram are all usually better.
 But try email first anyway.
+- Loom videos sharing your observations about their usage/account provide a personalized and human touch which can go a long way to building lasting relationships.
+Ask Simon for an invitation to our company account if you don't have access.
 - Adding the contact on LinkedIn and sending a very human video or audio message can work really well - even for technical people (use the LinkedIn mobile app).
 - Figure out what the non-technical people in their team need and then go out and talk to them - get someone who isn’t an engineer to talk to us given engineers don’t want to.
 - If they submit a support request, jump in and respond yourself to try and build a relationship.
 - Ask the wider team for help - we have to get creative here!
 As a last resort, deploying the founder card can be surprisingly effective.

 Don't do clickbaity things or trick people into talking to you - it'll just annoy them.
 And definitely don't just offer a generic checkin 'to see how things are going'!

 Ideally you want to get multiple people into a [shared Slack channel[(/handbook/growth/sales/new-sales#4-product-evaluation), as we've found this enables the best communication and allows us to provide them with great support.